SomthingOfDynamite/The_Blind_Quest/README.md

 * enter a your name

 * next choose your role:
-  (Warrior, Mage or Priest) with their own uniqche ability.
+  (Warrior, Mage or Priest) with their own unique ability.

 * from there you can do as you please. explore and do other stuff.